-- 2. Partial Completion of American Institutions Requirement: Transfer credit may be used toward partial fulfillment of the American Institutions requirement. - 3.
+- 1. Full Certification of American Institutions Requirement: Students transferring within California will fulfill the American Institutions requirement by providing certification on a transcript or other official document from a regionally accredited California university, liberal arts college, or community college that the requirement as outlined in Title 5.
+California Code of Regulations.
+Article 5, Section 40404 has been satisfied. - 2.
+Partial Completion of American Institutions Requirement: Transfer credit may be used toward partial fulfillment of the American Institutions requirement. - 3.
 Certification Based on High School Work: No certification based on high school work can be accepted. - C. Transfer Courses from Outside California or Advanced Placement Credit.
 Students who have met both the American history and United States Constitution portion of the American Institutions requirement through any of the following: - 1.
 Advanced Placement (AP) credit in American history or Government/Politics: American or International Baccalaureate credit in History of the Americas. - 2.
-Course(s) in American history which cover a minimum of 100 years of U.S. history, including the establishment of the U.S. Constitution; - An American history course which covers a minimum of 100 years of history AND a course in American Government;

-Student may elect to complete the California state and local government portion of the American Institutions requirement by either:
+Course(s) in American history which cover a minimum of 100 years of U.S. history, including the establishment of the U.S. Constitution; - 3.
+An American history course which covers a minimum of 100 years of history AND a course in American Gov- - Student may elect to complete the California state and local government portion of the American Institutions requirement by either: - a.

-- a.
 Taking the California Government examination available through the Student Testing, Assessment and Research Office, OR - b.
-Completing one of the following SDSU courses: Africana Studies 170B; American Indian Studies 141; Chicana and Chicano Studies 120B, 141B; History 110\, 116+, 410, 445; Political Science 102\\, 320\\, 321, 422; Religious Studies 390B; Women's Studies 341B. - → Courses shown in bold type are offered on the Imperial Valley Campus.
-All courses are available at the San Diego campus. - \ Credit will not be granted for this course if the student has taken an equivalent post-Civil War American history course or United States history AP credit. - \\ Credit will not be granted for this course if the student has taken an equivalent American government course or Government/Politics: United States AP credit. - $^{\rm +}$ Credit will not be granted if IB History of the Americas examination is passed.
+Completing one of the following SDSU courses: Africana Studies 170B; American Indian Studies 141; Chicana and Chicano Studies 120B, 141B; History 110, 116+, 410, 445; Political Science 102, 320, 321, 422; Religious Studies 390B; Women's Studies 341B. - Credit will not be granted for this course if the student has taken an equivalent post-Civil War American history course or United States history AP credit. - Credit will not be granted for this course if the student has taken an equivalent American government course or Government/Politics: United States AP credit. - + Credit will not be granted if IB History of the Americas examination is passed.

-V. Language Requirement
+Language Requirement